sait-lab/learn-git/git-branching.md

         modified:   index.html
 ```

-If you’re happy with that, and you verify that everything that had conflicts has been staged, you can type `git commit` to finalize the merge commit.
+If you're happy with that, and you verify that everything that had conflicts has been staged, you can type `git commit` to finalize the merge commit.
 The commit message by default looks something like this:

 ```
 $ # git commit will launch the default editor